eveliinaalikoski/ohte-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

     - user sees all own budgets in the mainview
     - user can create new budget (with unique name)
     - user can 'enter' to specific budget page
-        - budget can be filled and edited --> budget is made to look like a form
+        - budget can be filled --> budget is made to look like a form
     - user can log out

+## Additional ideas

+- expanding the budget categories
+- description for budgets
+- editing budgets (name, categories)
+- adding graphics (tables, diagrams)